GatoGraphQL/GatoGraphQL/docs/DeveloperGuide.md

 ```

 When fetching data from several sources, each source will keep its own state in the [QueryHandler](#queryhandler).
 Then, it is able to query different amounts of data from different domains (eg: 3 results from domain1.com and 6 results from domain2.com), and stop querying from a particular domain when it has no more results.

+Because the external site may have different components installed, it is not guaranteed that fetching data from the external site by simply adding `?output=json` will bring the data required by the origin site.
+To solve this issue, when querying data from an external site, PoP will use the [custom-querying API](#Custom-Querying-API) to fetch exactly the required data fields (this works for fetching database data, not configuration).
+If we have control on the external site and we can guarantee that both sites have the same components installed, then we can define constant `POP_SERVER_EXTERNALSITESRUNSAMESOFTWARE` as true, which will allow to fetch database and configuration data through the regular `?output=json` request.

 ### DataStructureFormatter